Principality of Catalonia: Term and concept of Principality

 Neither the Statute of Autonomy of Catalonia, Spanish Constitution nor French Constitution, mention this denomination, but, despite being republican, it is moderately popular among Catalan nationalists and those who advocate for Catalan independence.

 Modern revisionism

 Today, despite the term "Principality" or the historical existence of a Catalan polity is widely accepted at academic level, it has been often ignored, misrepresented or criticized in historical divulgation, social media and in political arena, particularly in Spain.
 The pseudo-debate about its existence became particularly widespread during the first decades of the 21st century due to the increasing demands for Catalan self-determination, being used as a tool to deny any possible historical legitimization of Catalan demands.

 Government and law

-The political system of the Principality of Catalonia and the other realms of the Crown of Aragon has been defined by historiography as "pactism".
-It designate the explicit or tacit pact between king and kingdom (in its organic and estamental representation), which decisively limited the royal power.
+Pactist system

+Political organization of the Principality of Catalonia in the early modern era, distinguishing between royal power and the institutions of the land, which were structured around the General Court and the Deputation of the General.

+Pactism or contractualism was an institutional model, a doctrine, and a political practice present in Europe since the Early Middle Ages that served as a counterpoint to the later conception of monarchical sovereignty associated with absolutism.
+Historian Joaquim Albareda defines it as a doctrine based on mutual respect for the fulfillment of pacts between the king and his subjects; this doctrine formed the foundation of the composite monarchy and found its fullest expression in the lands of the Crown of Aragon.
+Specifically, it achieved one of its most sophisticated formulations in the Principality of Catalonia.

+Historians of law Tomàs de Montagut and Pere Ripoll identify two fundamental legal principles of Catalonia's medieval and early modern political constitution: